Some in Mass. tell Equinox to ‘do better’ amid parent company head’s Trump fund-raiser - The Boston Globe

 “I’m currently figuring out a way to use the fact that the guy who owns many fancy gyms is a big Trump supporter to justify my never exercising,” Gondelman tweeted.

-Some tweeters noted that new Equinox skeptics are late to the party, such as Moira Weigel, the author of “Labor of Love” who’s currently a scholar with the Harvard Society of Fellows.
+New Equinox skeptics are late to the party, some tweeters noted, such as Moira Weigel, the author of “Labor of Love,” who’s currently a scholar with the Harvard Society of Fellows.

 “After years of losing strangers at dinner parties as I tried to explain what I found sorta fascist about Equinox and SoulCycle,” Weigel tweeted.
 “I wonder where they and their raised eyebrows are now!”

 Peter M. Sadow, the director of Mass.
-General’s Head & Neck Pathology Service and associate director of the hospital’s Pathology Residency Training Program, also voiced outrage over the planned fund-raiser.
+General’s Head & Neck Pathology Service and associate director of the hospital’s Pathology Residency Training Program, also voiced outrage over the planned fund-raiser in a tweet, mistaking Ross’ title as CEO of Equinox.

 Advertisement